 * If less than three units are taken in one of the subjects, a minimum of four units will be required in one of the others.

-Freshman applicants for whom SUNY Cortland is a top choice should consider submitting an application under the non-binding Early Action option.
-To be considered for Early Action, applicants should select the "Early Action" option on the application and submit it with all application materials by Nov.
+First-year students who consider SUNY Cortland as a top choice should consider submitting an application through the non-binding early action option.
+To be considered for early action, applicants should select the Early Action option on the application and submit all application materials by Nov.
 15.

 Application materials include:

 Early action applicants are reviewed using the same criteria as regular admissions applicants.
 Early action applicants will be mailed an update on their admission decision by Jan.
 1. Students are encouraged to submit a deposit to SUNY Cortland as soon as possible before May 1.